Bathurst Rebellion

-The Bathurst rebellion of 1830 was an outbreak of bushranging near Bathurst in the British penal colony (now the Australian state) of New South Wales.
+The Bathurst Rebellion of 1830 was an outbreak of bushranging near Bathurst in the British penal colony (now the Australian state) of New South Wales.

-The rebellion involved a group of escaped convicts who ransacked villages and engaged in shootouts over the course of two months.
+The rebellion involved a group of escaped convicts who ransacked villages and engaged in shootouts over the course of three weeks.
 Led by 25-year-old English-born convict Ralph Entwistle, the group numbered up to 80 men at its peak, making it the largest convict uprising in New South Wales history since the Castle Hill rebellion of 1804.
 The rebels became known as the Ribbon gang on account of Entwistle wearing "a profusion of white streamers about his head".

 Background

 Entwistle was a Bolton labourer convicted of stealing clothing and transported to New South Wales in 1827.
 After arriving in Sydney, he and a few other convicts were assigned to squatter John Lipscombe and sent across the newly traversed Blue Mountains to work on his land, near Bathurst.
 In November 1829, Entwistle and another assigned servant drove one of their master's bullock drays to Sydney Markets to deliver wool, and on returning to Bathurst, in the heat of the day, stopped for a skinny dip in the Macquarie River.
 Governor Ralph Darling and his party, then touring Bathurst, happened to pass by the bathing convicts, who were subsequently hauled before the Police Magistrate of Bathurst, Thomas Evernden, and charged with "causing an affront to the Governor", despite Darling not having seen the incident.
 Entwistle and his companion were each sentenced to a public flogging of 50 lashes.
 This experience left Entwistle embittered, and within a year, he had taken up bushranging and persuaded other convicts to join him.